 Injured in a Bicycle Accident?

-REQUEST A FREE CONSULTATION WITH A CHARLESTON BICYCLE ACCIDENT LAWYER
+REQUEST A FREE CONSULTATION WITH A LOCAL PERSONAL INJURY ATTORNEY TODAY.

-South Carolina has consistently ranked poorly in nationwide studies for cyclist safety, bicycle accidents and cyclist fatalities.
-Each year there are over 1,000 bicycle accidents in South Carolina.
-Founding Partner Matthew Marin of the Law Firm Marin and Barrett, Inc. serves the Charleston, SC area and is dedicated to winning justice for cycling accident victims and their families.
-Bicycle Accident Attorney Matthew Marin has been ranked by the SuperLawyers organization as a “Rising Star” and a “SuperLawyer” from 2014 through 2020.
-Call today to schedule a free SC bicycle accident case evaluation.
-We are available at (843) 642-2449 to take your call and stand ready to fight for the justice you need and deserve.
+Each year there are approximately 20 to 30 bicycle accidents resulting in serious injury and 2 to 3 cyclist fatalities.
+The top rated personal injury lawyers at the Law Firm Marin and Barrett, Inc. serve Rhode Island and are dedicated to winning justice for cycling accident victims and their families.
+RI Bicycle Accident Attorney Matthew Marin has been ranked by the SuperLawyers organization as a “Rising Star” and a “SuperLawyer” from 2014 through 2022.
+Call today to schedule a free bike accident case evaluation.
+Our personal injury attorneys are available at 401-298-9116 to take your call and stand ready to fight for the justice and financial compensation you deserve.
+Call today to schedule a free, no obligation bicycle crash case evaluation today with the skilled bike accident lawyers at Marin and Barrett, Inc.

 YOU ONLY PAY IF WE WIN

-WHAT SHOULD YOU DO IF YOU ARE INJURED IN A BICYCLE ACCIDENT IN CHARLESTON, SC?
+WHAT SHOULD YOU DO IF YOU ARE INJURED IN An ACCIDENT?

 TALK TO A LAWYER BEFORE YOU TALK TO INSURANCE COMPANIES

 It is important to remember that the driver’s insurance company and their adjusters are not working in your interest – no matter how concerned they seem over the phone.
 Their goal is to limit their liability and thereby limit your compensation.
 To limit their liability they will investigate the accident looking for factors that may limit the responsibility of their driver in the accident.
 This is what they are looking for when they are talking to you.
-We always recommend that you call our skilled Charleston bicycle accident lawyer for a no obligation consultation.
+We always recommend that you call a skilled personal injury attorney for a no obligation consultation.
 With our experience we can deal with the driver’s insurance company with a goal towards getting you the maximum compensation for your injuries.

-Call the Charleston cyclist accident lawyer Matthew Marin with Marin and Barrett, Inc. before you talk to any insurance representative.
-We can provide you with guidance about how to describe the bicycle accident to the adjuster and then conduct our own investigation into the accident and what happened.
+Speak with a personal injury lawyer from Marin and Barrett, Inc. before you talk to any insurance representative.
+We can provide you with guidance about how to describe the bicycle crash to the adjuster, conduct our own investigation into the accident and what happened, and help you get the medical care and medical treatment you need.

-We will fight to get you justice.
-If you or someone you love has been injured in a bicycle accident, you have the right to hold that negligent party personally responsible.
-You have the legal right to demand compensation for medical bills, lost wages, and pain and suffering.
-We understand that a Charleston bicycle accident can be a traumatic experience and stand ready to help fight for your recovery and we are available 24/7 to help at 843-642-2449.
+Our injury team fights to get you justice.
+If you or someone you love has been injured in a cycling accident, you have the right to hold that negligent party personally responsible.
+You have the legal right to demand compensation for medical bills, medical treatment, lost wages, and pain and suffering.
+We understand that a Rhode Island bicycle accident can be a traumatic experience and stand ready to help fight for your recovery and we are available 24/7 to help at 401-298-9116.

-CHARLESTON BICYCLE ACCIDENT LAWYERS: HOW CAN WE PROVIDE HELP FOR INJURED BICYCLISTS?
+RHODE ISLAND BICYCLE INJURY LAW FIRM: HOW CAN WE PROVIDE HELP FOR INJURED BICYCLISTS?

-Whether riding for exercise, commuting, or for fun, bicycling in Charleston comes with risks.
-Because of these known risks, most bicyclists take measures to minimize danger from riding on South Carolina roads, which include wearing a helmet at a minimum, to bicycling on less traveled roads or at specific times of the day in which there is less traffic.
+Whether riding for exercise, commuting, or for fun, bicycling on Rhode Island roads comes with risks.
+Because of these known risks, most bicycle riders take measures to minimize danger from riding on Rhode Island roads, which include wearing a helmet at a minimum, to bicycling on less traveled roads or at specific times of the day in which there is less traffic.

-Regrettably, despite the proactive and preventative measures one can take to avoid the chances of a collision with a motor vehicle while bicycling, it is virtually impossible to eliminate all risks of being struck by a motor vehicle while on a bicycle.
-Distracted driving, aggressive driving, and faulty equipment on vehicles all routinely contribute to bicycle accidents.
+Regrettably, despite the proactive and preventative measures one can take to avoid the chances of being in a motor vehicle collision while cycling, it is virtually impossible to eliminate all risks of being involved in a motor vehicle accident while on a bicycle.
+Distracted drivers, aggressive drivers, negligent drivers, and faulty equipment on vehicles all routinely contribute to bike accidents.

-WHAT EVIDENCE MIGHT HELP MY CHARLESTON BICYCLE ACCIDENT CLAIM?
+WHAT EVIDENCE MIGHT HELP MY BIKE ACCIDENT CLAIM?

-Every bicycle accident case is unique.
+Every bicycle claim is unique.
 Evidence that may be important for one claim might not be for another claim.
-Therefore, it is vitally important to seek the counsel of a skilled Charleston bicycle accident lawyer for guidance about the best way to investigate and handle the particular facts of your case.
+Therefore, it is vitally important to seek the counsel of the best Rhode Island personal injury lawyer for guidance about the best way to investigate and handle the particular facts of your case.

-At Marin and Barrett, Inc., we can tailor our legal strategy to the individual nature of each South Carolina bicycle accident case.
+At Marin and Barrett, Inc., we can tailor our legal strategy to the individual nature of each bike accident claim.
 Using our experience we will be able to conduct an investigation to obtain time-sensitive evidence and bring in necessary expert testimony and file motions and subpoenas to compel disclosure of evidence that is being withheld.

 Some examples of evidence that might be useful to your bicycle accident case include: